 Keep in mind that most young people who use alcohol or drugs don't develop a substance use problem.
-Most who want to cut back on or stop using alcohol or drugs are able to do so on their own.
+Most who want to reduce using alcohol or drugs are able to do so on their own.
 But others may need help.

-If you're worried that your child is having a hard time reducing or stopping alcohol or drugs on his or her own, talk with your doctor.
-This is especially important if your child is having withdrawal symptoms when he or she tries to cut back on or stop using alcohol or drugs.
+If you're worried that your child is having a hard time reducing alcohol or drug use on his or her own, talk with your doctor.
+This is especially important if your child is having withdrawal symptoms when he or she tries to reduce using alcohol or drugs.
 Symptoms of withdrawal may include sweating and feeling sick to the stomach, feeling shaky, and feeling anxious.

 Talk to your doctor about whether your child may need treatment.
 You and your doctor can decide what treatment approach is best for your child.

 - Outpatient or inpatient care to help young people reduce using alcohol or drugs.
 These programs provide education and individual, family, and group counselling.
 They may also provide medical care to help reduce cravings for alcohol or drugs and manage withdrawal symptoms.